csc13/spektel-sensor/about.md

 ### Why this project
 I was always interested in how things work and to apply my knowledge.
 So I'm almost restless in thinking of new ideas and how to make them on my own.
+I used microcontroller modules and used to solder, but never designed a PCB or get in the very details of a micro.
+One of my targets in this project was to learn a lot about these things.

 I'm a RC Hobbyist hooked to RC helicopters owning some Spektrum-RC equipment.
 Spektrum-RC announced a capacity sensor for some time, but it's still a miracle.
 There are capacity sensors available by the RC system manufacturers or by 3rd party companies, but not for Spektrum-RC.
 There are many projects, but non I found offers all informations for an easy rebuild.